ove/ove-docs/docs/APP_DEVELOPMENT.md

 window.ove.socket.send(message);
 ```

+The `message` argument represents a JSON serializable object in both methods.
 These methods are particularly useful to trigger remote operations or to expose JavaScript functionality using REST APIs.

 ## Helper methods